haidodev/oop_lab/README.md

 4. Using JPanel as secondary-level container to organize components "feature/NumberGrid"
 5. Create a graphical user interface for AIMS with Swing "feature/StoreScreen"
 6. JavaFX API "feature/Painter"
+7. Setting up the View Cart Screen with ScreenBuilder "feature/CartFXML"